COMET

 percentage_table

 Notice the signs are both negative.
-Hence, on average, female-led households have less wealth regardless of whether they have an university degree or not.
+Hence, on average, female-led households have less wealth regardless of whether they have a university degree or not.

 More importantly, based on our data, female-led households with university degrees on average have 28% less wealth than male-led households with university degrees.
 Comparing the two groups given they don’t have university degrees, the gap is quite smaller: 18%.

-So, we have shown that the gap widens by about 10% when conditioned for university degree.
+So, we have shown that the gap widens by about 10% when conditioned for a university degree.

 y = filter(university_data, gender == 2)$wealth,